 String specifying a discrete-to-continuous time conversion method:

-and sample time Ts = 0.1 s.
-You can derive a continuous-time zero-order-hold equivalent model by typing
+Suppose the model has sample time Ts = 0.1 s.
+You can derive a continuous-time zero-order-hold equivalent model with the following commands:

 To use the Tustin approximation instead of zero-order hold, type